 What is SIBO?

 Small intestine bacterial overgrowth (SIBO) is exactly what it sounds like: there are more bacteria in your small intestines than should be there.
 Many people think these are “bad” bacteria, and sometimes they can be, but more often it is the beneficial bacteria from the large intestines that have migrated into the wrong section of your digestive tract.
 Essentially, it’s usually the good guys being in the wrong place at the wrong time.

 The immediate problem with this is your small intestine is, unsurprisingly, very small in diameter, and the gas released from the bacteria that your roomy large intestine can handle causes extreme pain and bloating when it fills up your small intestine.

 The indirect problem with this is that it causes inflammation which can stretch apart the cells of small intestine, eventually causing leaky gut.
-Leaky gut is considered by many experts to be a root cause of many common health issues: autoimmune issues, allergies, skin problems, depression and anxiety issues, hormone imbalances, food allergies, digestive issues, and more.
+Leaky gut is considered by many experts to be a root cause of many common health issues: autoimmune issues, skin problems, depression and anxiety issues, hormone imbalances, food allergies, digestive issues, and more.
 Even the New York Times is talking about it these days.

 The most obvious symptoms of SIBO are:

 - Painful gas, especially after eating fruits and veggies, fermented foods, prebiotics, or probiotics